Demand Management for Peak to Average Ratio Minimization via Intraday Block Pricing: IBP price structure design problem

 \subsection{General Problem Description}

-We consider a smart power system with multiple residential consumers and a single utility company \com{that}, following the directives of a regulatory entity, designs the IBP prices.
-The utility company aims to replace an existing flat pricing scheme with an (opt-in) IBP scheme.
-To increase the acceptance among consumers and to promote a smooth transition towards the IBP scheme, an incentive mechanism that implicitly protects consumer bills is integrated \com{into} the design of the IBP prices.
+We consider a smart power system with multiple residential consumers and a single utility company that, following the directives of a regulatory entity, designs the IBP prices.
+The utility company aims to replace an existing flat pricing scheme with an (opt-in) IBP scheme {(\textit{Ass.
+1)}\footnote{{For improved clarity, we enumerate the main assumptions behind the proposed approach throughout Section \ref{sec:generalDescription}.}}}. {Similarly with flat pricing schemes, our solution approach designs the IBP price structure for a long period of time, aiming to include non-automated and traditionally less engaged consumers (e.g. ordinary households) in the demand response scheme.
+Considering this time-frame, we opt to minimize the PAR aiming for a smoother power system operation.
+The proposed IBP scheme could be employed simultaneously with dynamic schemes that may focus on alternative power grid objectives (e.g. power mismatch). }

+To increase the acceptance among consumers and to promote a smooth transition towards the IBP scheme, an incentive mechanism that implicitly protects consumer bills is integrated into the design of the IBP prices.
 Revenue adequacy requirements are also considered to ensure the long-term sustainability of the utility company, i.e. the total revenue of the utility company must cover the cost of supply and allow a fair return.
-The desired minimum rate of return, denoted by $r$, is determined by the regulatory entity and it is typically based on the total value of the utility company's assets (e.g., plant, equipment, working capital, and deductions for accumulated depreciation).
+The desired minimum rate of return, denoted by $r$, is determined by the regulatory entity and it is typically based on the total value of the utility company's assets (e.g., plant, equipment, working capital, and deductions for accumulated depreciation) {(\textit{Ass.
+2})}.

+{We consider exogenous parameters that describe the wholesale market prices at different time slots, and assume that supply costs are equal to the wholesale market price times the procured energy {(\textit{Ass.
+3})}.
+The latter follows since the main residential sector supply costs are proportional to the energy supplied from the wholesale market, while alternative costs, such as administrative and operating costs, are significantly lower and usually fixed.
+This approach is widely adopted in the literature \cite{ferreira2013,emre20121,Mohsenian-Rad2010b}. }

-To estimate the supply cost for the residential consumers, we assume that its value is proportional to the supplied energy.
-Thereby we consider exogenous parameters $\lambda^w_t$ that reflect the energy cost rate per time-slot $t$.
-This method is widely adopted in the literature since it captures the operation of an existing wholesale market from where the utility company buys electricity \cite{ferreira2013,Mohsenian-Rad2010b,qiu2020}.
-Typically, the energy cost rates (also known as wholesale prices) result from a strictly increasing, convex cost function.
-That is, the cost rates are high during peak demand due to the commitment of expensive generators, while during low demand periods more efficient generators are operating thus the cost rates are lower.
+Typically, the energy cost rates (also known as wholesale prices) result from a strictly increasing, convex cost function {(\textit{Ass.
+4})}.
+That is, the cost rates are high during peak demand due to the commitment of expensive generators, while during low demand periods more efficient generators are operating and thus the cost rates are lower.